Carolina Hall (Chapel Hill, North Carolina)

 Carolina Hall, formerly known as Saunders Hall, is a building on the University of North Carolina at Chapel Hill campus in Chapel Hill, North Carolina, in the United States.
-Carolina Hall was built in 1922 and named for William L. Saunders, an alumnus and a colonel in the Confederate States Army during the American Civil War.
+Carolina Hall was built in 1922 and named for William L. Saunders, an alumnus, Ku Klux Klan leader, and a colonel in the Confederate States Army during the American Civil War.
 The name was changed to "Carolina Hall" in 2015.

 Foundation and Renaming

 The University of North Carolina at Chapel Hill named the building after William L. Saunders in 1922, thirty years after his death.
 The university named the building Saunders Hall in order to commemorate William L. Saunders' service as a confederate colonel, state secretary of state, and as "Head of the Ku Klux Klan in North Carolina."
 Saunders Hall was built in the main quad of the University of North Carolina at Chapel Hill campus and remained there for 93 years.
 In 2014, university students asked trustees to rename the building due to Saunders' role as a Ku Klux Klan leader.
 Many asked to change the name to "Hurston Hall" to honor Zora Neale Hurston.
 The Board of Trustees passed a resolution to rename the building, with 10 of the 13 trustees voting for the resolution.
 In May 2015, the university announced that the building would be renamed "Carolina Hall", and it was officially renamed on August 13, 2015.
 The Board of Trustees also formulated a plan to forbid any name changes to other buildings on campus for sixteen years.